-$$\Delta kWh^{93} = -(((WattsBase - WattsEE) / 1000) ISR (1-Leakage) Hours HF) / \eta Heat$$
+ΔkWh83 = - (((WattsBase - WattsEE) / 1000) ISR (1-Leakage) Hours HF) / ηHeat nHeat = Efficiency in COP of Heating equipment

-HF = Heating Factor or percentage of light savings that must be heated
+HF = Heating Factor or percentage of light savings that must be heated ---- ---

-= 0% for exterior or unheated location
+- = 49%84 for interior or unknown location - = 0% for exterior or unheated location

-System Type Age of Equipment HSPF Estimate COP {HEAT} (COP Estimate) = (HSPF/3.413)0.85

-Before 2006 6.8 1.7

-Heat Pump After 2006 - 2014 7.7 1.92

-2015 on 8.2 2.04

-Resistance N/A N/A 1.00

-Unknown 96 N/A N/A 1.28
+- СОРнеат HSPF System Type Age of Equipment (COP Estimate) Estimate = (HSPF/3.413)0.85 Before 2006 6.8 1.7 Heat Pump After 2006 - 2014 7.7 1.92 2015 on 8.2 2.04 Resistance N/A N/A 1.00 Unknown86 N/A N/A 1.28 - = actual.
+If not available use85:

-$^{^{93}}$ Negative value because this is an increase in heating consumption due to the efficient lighting.
+83 Negative value because this is an increase in heating consumption due to the efficient lighting.

-94 This means that heating loads increase by 49% of the lighting savings.
+84 This means that heating loads increase by 49% of the lighting savings.
 This is based on the average result from REMRate modeling of several different configurations and IL locations of homes.

-95 These default system efficiencies are based on the applicable minimum Federal Standards.
+85 These default system efficiencies are based on the applicable minimum Federal Standards.
 In 2006 the Federal Standard for Heat Pumps was adjusted.
 While one would expect the average system efficiency to be higher than this minimum, the likely degradation of efficiencies over time mean that using the minimum standard is appropriate.
 Note efficiency should include duct losses.
 Defaults provided assume 15% duct loss for heat pumps.

-96 Calculation assumes 35% Heat Pump and 65% Resistance, which is based upon data from Energy Information Administration, 2009 Residential Energy Consumption Survey, see "HC6.9 Space Heating in Midwest Region.xls", using average for East North Central Region.
+86 Calculation assumes 35% Heat Pump and 65% Resistance, which is based upon data from Energy Information Administration, 2009 Residential Energy Consumption Survey, see "HC6.9 Space Heating in Midwest Region.xls", using average for East North Central Region.
 Average efficiency of heat pump is based on assumption that 50% are units from before 2006 and 50% from 2006-2014.
 Program or evaluation data should be used to improve this assumption if available.